Lloyds Banking Group: Sponsorships and responsible business programmes

-Lloyds Banking Group is an active supporter of disability rights and best practice; it is a Gold member of the Employers’ Forum on Disability.
-In 2010, the group helped create and currently sponsors the Royal Association for Disability Rights (RADAR) Radiate network, which aims to support and develop a talent pool of people with disabilities and health conditions, and to potentially act as a source of thinking for organisations on how 'disabled talent' is best spotted and developed.
+Lloyds Banking Group is an active supporter of disability rights and best practice; it is a Gold member of the Employers' Forum on Disability.
+In 2010, the group helped create and currently sponsors the Royal Association for Disability Rights (RADAR) Radiate network, which aims to support and develop a talent pool of people with disabilities and health conditions and to potentially act as a source of thinking for organisations on how 'disabled talent' is best spotted and developed.

 In 2011, Lloyds Banking Group established the Lloyds Scholars Programme, a social mobility programme aimed at UK students, in partnership with nine leading UK universities.
 The Scholars Programme takes 15 students per university per year and consists of a £1000 per annum scholarship paid directly to the student to help with living costs, a Lloyds Banking Group mentor and two ten-week internships, paid at £18,000 pro rata.
-The programme supports students throughout their university career and requires Scholars to complete 100 hours of volunteering in their local community, per year of their degree.
+The programme supports students throughout their university career and requires scholars to complete 100 hours of volunteering in their local community per year of their degree.
 There are also restrictions on who can apply, which exclude medical and veterinary students, as well as anyone with a residual household income as defined by their student funding body of more than £25,000 per annum, since the programme is a social mobility initiative.

 Awards and recognition

 In July 2007, Euromoney announced Lloyds TSB as the winners of its Awards for Excellence.

-In June 2008, Lloyds TSB Group came top in the Race for Opportunity’s (RfO) annual survey.
+In June 2008, Lloyds TSB Group came top in the Race for Opportunity's (RfO) annual survey.

-In May 2009, Lloyds TSB Corporate Markets was recognised as ‘Bank of the Year’ for the fifth year running at Real FD/ CBI FDs' Excellence Awards.
+In May 2009, Lloyds TSB Corporate Markets was recognised as 'Bank of the Year' for the fifth year running at the Real FD/CBI FDs' Excellence Awards.

-In October 2009's "What Investment" magazine awards, Halifax won Best Savings Account Provider and Halifax Share Dealing was also named Best Share Dealing Service.
+In October 2009's "What Investment" magazine awards, Halifax won Best Savings Account Provider, and Halifax Share Dealing was also named Best Share Dealing Service.

-In October 2009's "Consumer Money Awards", Halifax won Best First Time Mortgage Provider.
+In October 2009's "Consumer Money Awards," Halifax won Best First-Time Mortgage Provider.
 Lloyds' brands were commended in several other categories, including Cheltenham & Gloucester for Best Remortgage Provider and Best High Street Mortgage Provider; Lloyds TSB for Best Current Account Provider, Best Student Account Provider and Best Customer Service Provider; and Halifax for Best ISA Provider and Best High Street Savings Provider.

-In November 2009's "Your Mortgage Awards", Halifax won the award for Best Overall Mortgage Lender for the eighth year running, as well as the award for Best Large Loans Mortgage Lender.
+In November 2009's "Your Mortgage Award," Halifax won the award for Best Overall Mortgage Lender for the eighth year running, as well as Best Large Loans Mortgage Lender.
 Birmingham Midshires was named Best Specialist and Buy-to-Let Mortgage Lender, and Lloyds TSB won the award for Best Overseas Mortgage Lender.